 * Lutry Castle

 If you would like to read more about the different wine regions in Switzerland, check out our article 7 Best Idyllic Swiss Wine Regions Explained.

-Estavayer-le-Lac is a pretty Swiss town on Lake Neuchâtel in canton Fribourg.
+Estavayer-le-Lac is a pretty Swiss town on Lake Neuchâtel in the canton Fribourg.
 Geneva is a little over an hour away from Estavayer-le-Lac.

-Estavayer-le-Lac has a rich history, as evidenced by the 12th century Savoy castle, the Gothic abbey church, and the cobbled streets.
+Estavayer-le-Lac has a rich history, as evidenced by the 12th-century Savoy castle, the Gothic abbey church, and the cobbled streets.
 The whole town of Estavayer-le-Lac is also on Switzerland’s Inventory of World Heritage Sites.

 Located on top of the hills that overlook Lake Neuchâtel, the Château de Chenaux castle is a pretty medieval landmark.
 It’s free to go.
 Other places to visit in Estavayer-le-lac include the De Rivaz Chapel, the Sacré-Coeur Chapel, the Collegiate church of Saint-Laurent, the fortifications, and more.

 How do you get from Geneva to Estavayer-le-Lac?
 From Geneva, take the train to Yverdon-les-Bains.
 In Yverdon-les-Bains, change to the connecting train to Estavayer-le-lac.
-The train journey from Geneva to Estavayer-le-Lac takes 1 hour 19 minutes.
+The train journey from Geneva to Estavayer-le-Lac takes 1 hour and 19 minutes.
 Estavayer-le-Lac is accessible from Geneva in 73 minutes by car.

 |Don’t miss these attractions in Estavayer-le-Lac|